Skip to main content

 2. §203 StGB (German professional secrecy) is a blocker for hospitals, law firms and tax advisors – and needs more than an “on-premise” label.

-3. STACKIT or hyperscaler sovereignty is often a hard requirement – and isn’t included in every tier.
+3. STACKIT or hyperscaler sovereignty is often a hard requirement – and isn’t always covered out of the box.

 Short answer: CompanyGPT by innFactory AI Consulting is the platform that addresses exactly these three points.
 As a partner of all major cloud providers (Azure, AWS, GCP, STACKIT), we deploy the solution directly inside the customer’s subscription – with no per-user licence, with §203 architecture, with local LLMs and frontier models, and with everything basebox offers in terms of features – plus significantly more around Office, SharePoint, n8n and MCP.